Blaisorblade/pdbp.github.io/index.md

 where

- - `squares andThen sum andThen squareRoot`, the top level function of `result06` and `result07` is a pointfree function composition expression.
+ - `squares andThen sum andThen squareRoot`, the function level expression of `result06` and `result07`, is a pointfree function composition expression.

+Note that argument binding naturally reads from left to right.

 ## AppendixDefiningDescriptions